Alexander Robinson

 Alexander "Buck Alec" Robinson (c.
-1901–1995) was a boxer, Ulster loyalist paramilitary and Ulster Special Constabulary reservist.
+1901–1995) was a boxer, Ulster loyalist paramilitary and Ulster Special Constabulary (USC) reservist.
 Robinson gained notoriety in Northern Ireland for streetfighting, robbery and for owning a pet lion.
 His contemporaries included James "Stormy" Wetherall and Patrick "Silver" McKee.

 Early life

 Born on York Street in the Sailortown area of Belfast, Ireland, around 1901, Robinson's early life in the docks was indicative of his future problems with the law.
 In 1913 at the age of twelve, he was arrested on a charge of larceny.
 In 1916 he was arrested three more times for the same offence.
 He was discharged on three out of four of these first offences, and received probation for the other.
 He served in the British Merchant Navy towards the end of World War I. On his return to Belfast his criminal career expanded, being charged with assault, riotous behaviour and robbery by 1921.